kellenmace/kellenmace.com-2019/content/blog/remove-slug-from-custom-post-type/index.md

 If you create a custom post type in WordPress, its slug will be added to the URL structure by default.
 So if the CPT slug is "my-cpt-slug", the URLs will look like this: `example.com/my-cpt-slug/post-name`.
 This can be desirable for grouping types of posts together, but it can also result in longer, harder-to-remember URLs, not to mention articles that don't rank as highly on Google [according to Yoast](https://yoast.com/articles/wordpress-seo/), who is an authority on WordPress search engine optimization (SEO).
 In this post, I'll cover how to safety and properly remove the custom post type slug from your URLs.

 Recently, I began creating a number of sites for a racing company that puts on 5K, 10K, marathon, and other distance races and fun runs.
 For these sites, I created a custom post type called `race`.
 This resulted in URLs such as `example.com/race/race-title`.
 As you can see, this is not nearly as clean, easy to remember, or search engine optimized as having URLs like `example.com/race-title` would be.
-I found a great Remove Slug from Custom Post Type post on the [WordPress.com VIP](http://vip.wordpress.com/) site that I followed and it worked great.
+I found a great Remove Slug from Custom Post Type post on the [WordPress.com VIP](http://vip.wordpress.com/) site that I followed.
 It appears that that post has been deleted though, so I'll outline the process below.

 ## Steps to Remove Slug from Custom Post Type